WHAT CAN WE HELP YOU FIND?

 WHAT IS HIV?

-Once HIV enters the body, it begins to weaken the immune system.
-Without proper HIV treatment, a person's immune system becomes weaker and they can become sick from various infections, often referred to as "opportunistic infections."
+Once HIV enters the body, it can begin to weaken the immune system; however, with advances in HIV treatment, people can live long and healthy lives with HIV.
+Without thoughtful HIV treatment, a person's immune system can become weaker, and they can become sick from various infections, often referred to as "opportunistic infections."

-There is no known cure for HIV; however, with proper HIV treatment, the virus can be managed like any other chronic illness and most people with HIV stay healthy.
+There is no known cure for HIV; however, with advances in science and thoughtful HIV care, HIV can be managed like any other chronic illness and most people with HIV stay healthy.

 WHAT IS AIDS?